 - When you do have those bites, wait at least thirty seconds, in between each bite

 - So essentially, you should have no more than two bites of food per minute.

-- Portions, for most people are somewhere about quarter to half a cup.
+- Portions, for most people, are somewhere about a quarter to half a cup.
 This is my quarter cup serving, as you can see, next to my tablespoon.
 It is pretty small.

 If you have any questions please leave them in the comment box below or if you have any comments about what helped you.

 Time Your Bites